 Similarly, while memory balloon drivers provide an excellent way for systems administrators to reduce redundancy of OS memory in virtual machines as a way to boost overall consolidation ratios, large Microsoft SQL Server workloads are RAM dependent and become orders of magnitude slower when their memory is scavenged by overzealous policies and configurations designed solely to boost consolidation ratios.
 Similar concerns apply to processing capacity for many Microsoft SQL Server workloads.

 Consequently, for complex, demanding, Microsoft SQL Server workloads, it is best to think of Microsoft SQL Server in terms of "Does not play well with others."
 Of course, this does not mean that Microsoft SQL Server workloads cannot be consolidated or tuned to avoid bullying other workloads.
-Instead, this is just a reminder that, due to the complex nature of the operations being performance (and the sheer amount of data being processed) in higher-end workloads, most Microsoft SQL Servers cannot be treated like just file servers or secondary application and development servers.
+Instead, this is just a reminder that, due to the complex nature of the operations being performed (and the sheer amount of data being processed) in higher-end workloads, most Microsoft SQL Servers cannot be treated like just file servers or secondary application and development servers.
 Instead, Microsoft SQL Server workloads need to be allocated a sufficient amount of contention-free resources to perform correctly.

 Microsoft SQL Server and System Virtualization